briandowns/libbluesky/README.md

 ### User

 * Retrieve a user's profile information
-* Retrieve the authenticated user's timeline
 * Retrieve the authenticated preferences
+* Retrieve follows for a given handle
+* Retrieve followers for a given handle

 ### Posts

 * Create a post
+* Retrieve the authenticated user's timeline

 ## Requirements / Dependencies